dzeyelid/azurewebapp-sample-multicontainers/README.md

-[WIP]

-A sample to restore old WordPress with multi-containers on Azure Web App
+A sample to restore old WordPress as multi-containers on Azure Web App
 ====

+This repository is a sample to restore old WordPress as multi-containers and show how to deploy to Azure Web App for Containers.

-Incidentally, if you added some changes to restored WordPress, the changes affect only in the container instances not be saved.
+Incidentally, if you added some changes to the restored WordPress, the changes affect only in the container instances not be saved.
 So please recreate your container images, or save them in another way.

 References
 ----